What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Results

 \subsubsection{Overall Impact of Errors on Main Outcomes}

-Linear mixed-effects (LME) models were used to measure the effect of errors on each major outcome: comfort relying on the AV, reliance decision, satisfaction with explanation, and confidence in the AV’s driving ability.
+Linear mixed-effects (LME) models were used to measure the effect of errors on each major outcome independently.
 Though LME models produce similar results to mixed-model ANOVAs, they offer greater flexibility for repeated measures experiments.
-They also incorporate random effects, which help reduce the likelihood of a Type 1 error~\cite{boisgontier2016anova}.
-Models were made with fixed effects for error condition and random effects for the specific scenario and individual participant.
-The fixed effects allow us to compare differences between study conditions, while the random effects allow us to control for differences by scenario and individual participant.
+By incorporating random effects, they reduce the likelihood of Type 1 errors~\cite{boisgontier2016anova}.
+Separate models were made for each outcome, with fixed effects for error condition (Accurate, Low, High) and random effects for the specific scenario and individual participant.
+The fixed effects allow us to compare differences between study conditions, while the random effects allow us to control for differences by scenario and individual participant \cite{meteyard2020best, barr2013random}.
+An example formula is: